 "Of course paying, Harry.
 If I'm to go on dates and whatnot with you and follow this silly plan of yours there might as well be something in it for me.
 I'm an expensive boyfriend, you know, and even if it's fake we should be as genuine as possible.
 If we go out anywhere, it will be on your Sickle."

 "Doesn't that make you the girl in the relationship, Draco?
-And besides, it's benefiting you as well." the blonde flushed scarlet which produced a fresh round of giggles from Harry.
+And besides, it's benefiting you as well." the blond flushed scarlet which produced a fresh round of giggles from Harry.

-"Shut up, Potter.
-This was your idea in the first place – if you expect me to go along with it, those are my terms; take it or leave it."
+"Shut up you ignorant tosser, nobody is the girl – that's the whole bloody point, isn't it?
+Anyway, this was your idea in the first place – if you expect me to go along with it, those are my terms; take it or leave it."

 "Fine, fine."
 Harry said, waving it off.
 Draco sighed a little, grabbing his book and turning away.

-"We can talk about the finer details at dinner or something, but for now I want to read.
+"We can talk about the finer details later, but for now I want to read and listen to Witching Hour.
 Don't you have an assignment to finish?"

 Harry groaned.
 He'd almost forgotten.
 "Yeah.
 Fucking hell."